adrirubio/adrirubio.github.io/_posts/2025-03-23-SSD-object-detection.markdown

 <img src="/assets/img/forward-function.jpg" alt="">

-This post documents the state of the SSD model as of the 23rd of March, 2025.<br>
+This post documents the state of the SSD model as of March 23, 2025.<br>
 To see the current state of the model visit:

 <a href="https://github.com/adrirubio/ml-rover/blob/main/ssd/ssd-object-detection.py">SSD object detection model</a>